Testimonials

 Why they startedTo preserve her stories while she could still share them comfortably

 We gifted this to my parents for their anniversary.
-It gave them a reason to sit together, talk, and remember things they hadn't thought about in years.
+It gave them a reason to sit together, talk, and remember things they hadn't brought up in years.

 Who the book was forMy parents